 Read the parent handbook and ask questions.

-Typically, every preschool has a parent handbook that you can request a copy of before you enroll your child.
+Typically, every preschool has a parent handbook you can request a copy of before enrolling your child.
 Read it.
-Make sure you understand their policies and write down any questions you need answers to.
+Ensure you understand their policies and write down any questions you need answers to.
 Make sure you agree with their policies.
 For example, things such as correcting behavior issues or whether or not they’ll accept vaccination exemptions if that’s important to you.
-Take notes when you get answers to your questions so you can compare and contrast each school to make sure it fits your needs.
+Take notes when you get answers to your questions to compare and contrast each school to ensure it fits your needs.

-Prepare to wake up early, stand in line, or get put on a waitlist.
+Prepare to wake up early, stand in line, or be put on a waitlist.

 If you’re enrolling your child in a preschool program for the first time, be prepared to hurry up and wait.
 Generally, February and March are the prime months for enrolling your child for the following fall semester (crazy, right?!).
 If your child is a first-time enrollee, you will likely only be allowed to enroll after the current students and their siblings are allowed to enroll.
-This means that you may only be able to put your child on a waitlist.
-Don’t freak out if you’re waitlisted . . . it happens often and it doesn’t mean you won’t get in.
+This means you may be only able to put your child on a waitlist.
+Don’t freak out if you’re waitlisted . . . it happens often, and it doesn’t mean you won’t get in.

-I know getting your baby into a good preschool school can seem very overwhelming the first time around.
+Getting your baby into a good preschool school can seem overwhelming the first time around.
 Do your research and know what you’re looking for before you try to find a school.
-It will make the process of choosing a preschool that much easier for you.
-And it may take your child (and maybe even you!) a few weeks to fully adjust to being away from mama for several hours in a day, but I promise that your baby (and you!) will do just fine, and you will both come to love school days!
+It will make choosing a preschool that much easier for you.
+It may take your child (and maybe even you!) a few weeks to fully adjust to being away from mama for several hours a day, but I promise that your baby (and you!) will do just fine, and you will both come to love school days!